New bid to rescue Mariupol civilians as Russia tries to complete takeover of port city

-KYIV, Ukraine — A furious bid was underway Friday to rescue hundreds of civilians still trapped in the besieged Azovstal steel plant, where Ukrainian soldiers sheltering in a maze of underground tunnels have prevented Russian forces from fully capturing the strategic port city of Mariupol.
+KYIV, Ukraine — Dozens of civilians were pulled to safety Friday from the besieged Azovstal steel plant, where Ukrainian soldiers sheltering in a maze of underground tunnels have prevented Russian forces from fully capturing the strategic port city of Mariupol.

-President Volodymyr Zelenskyy accused Russia of “torturing to death” those still inside the sprawling complex.
+As a furious bid was underway to rescue hundreds of Mariupol residents still trapped inside the sprawling Soviet-era complex, President Volodymyr Zelenskyy accused Russia of “torturing to death” those still inside.

+Later, Ukrainian Deputy Prime Minister Iryna Vereshchuk said in a statement that evacuation efforts were slow due to “fights and other provocations.”

 The rescue attempt — the third of its kind in the last week by the United Nations and the International Committee of the Red Cross — comes amid renewed ground assaults on the sprawling steelworks by Russian troops, despite earlier pledges that they would only seal it off.